miso-belica/sumy/README.md

 ## Python API

 Or you can use sumy like a library in your project.
+Create file `sumy_example.py` ([don't name it `sumy.py`](https://stackoverflow.com/questions/41334622/python-sumy-no-module-named-sumy-parsers-html)) with the code below to test it.

 ```python
 # -*- coding: utf-8 -*-